-Prerequisite: (2110) Precalculus/Trig 3, B or better or teacher recommendation, or (2111) Accelerated Precalculus/Trig 3, B- or better or teacher recommendation
+Prerequisite: (2110) Precalculus/Trig 3, B or better or teacher recommendation, or (2111) Honors Precalculus/Trig 3, B- or better or teacher recommendation this course must have COMPLETED courses in Algebra 2 and Geometry.

 9103 Algebra Lab

 (18 weeks on A/ B day schedule or 9 weeks every day, .5 Math credit) The goal of this class is for students to achieve proficiency on the math standards as measured by the Algebra 1 Keystone Exam.
 Algebra Lab is a high school level intervention program designed to help students improve their understanding of the PA Common Core Standards addressed in an Algebra 1 course.
 Test-taking skills, openended problem-solving, and familiarity with the kinds of problems asked on the Algebra 1 Keystone Exam are stressed.
 Students are identified for participation based on their performance on the Algebra 1 Keystone Exam.
 Participation is required each year until the student scores proficient or advanced on the exam